 The Office for Low Emission Vehicles (OLEV) is a team working across different Government departments to support the growth in electric vehicles over the coming decades.
 Central to their activities is promoting the deployment of electric vehicle charging infrastructure.
-To do this they offer grants for home EV chargers and workplace EV charge points.
+To do this they offer grants for home EV chargers and workplace EV charge points, known as OLEV grants.

 Grants for home EV chargers